 The airline was established in July 1988 after the restructuring of the Civil Aviation Administration of China (CAAC) Airlines.

-China Southern (CZ) hoped to commence international operations and signed a Memorandum of Understanding (MoU) to acquire six MD-11s in the same month.
+China Southern (CZ) hoped to commence international operations and, in the same month, signed a Memorandum of Understanding (MoU) to acquire six MD-11s.
 Serial numbers 48462 through 48467 were allocated.
 However, the deal did not materialise, and the aircraft were never built.

 CityBird (H2)